Building a Simple Project Pipeline Flow

 Utilize Custom Fields as unique identifiers to communicate and track the project status, priority, phases and risks.
 Capture the data that matters in your Project Flow.

-Generate more accurate tracking, analytics and filtering that can surface insights into your Project Flow.
+Generate more accurate tracking, analytics, and filtering that can surface insights into your Project Flow.
 In turn, clear cut team time tracking allows for more powerful and precise reporting.
-Subsequently you have a superior team scheduling and planning framework.
+Subsequently, you have a superior team scheduling and planning framework.

-You can increase the depth and usability of user profiles of Hub Planner by adopting Custom Fields.
+You can increase the depth and usability of user-profiles of Hub Planner by adopting Custom Fields.
 Resources are already familiar with the unique customized statuses, therefore it’s an easy transition.
 With administrative rights, you can add multiple custom fields via settings.
 From here, you can simply add to user profiles.

 Creating Smart Groups to Handle your Project Flow

 Smart Groups are evergreen, live dynamic groups generated by certain criteria and conditions.
 Create multiple living groups of resources, projects, teams or clients or a combination of these.
 Smart Groups are as scalable as you wish.
 The benefits?
 A more robust workflow, simple and effective.
-Not only that, you gain powerful and transparent reporting allows you to monitor your project workflow.
+Not only that, you gain powerful and transparent reporting that allows you to monitor your project workflow.

 Using Smart Groups to create project flow allows for multiple live pipelines.
 Smart Groups are fully customizable meaning not all project pipeline flows need to follow the same defined sequence.

 Smart groups are updated in real-time, which in essence any elements and conditions that are applied will automatically update.
 In essence, Smart Groups enhance the effectiveness, efficiency, coherence, and impact of the project flow.
 Agile teams naturally evolve from Smart Groups with the scheduler sidebar acting as working feature versus a static list.